 Winner: Microsoft Surface Earbuds

-Simplicity has always been Apple’s mantra and its AirPods are no exception.
+Simplicity has always been Apple’s byword and its AirPods are no exception.
 They let you listen to (and control) your tunes, take your calls, and talk to Siri hands-free.
 Despite pressure from competitors offering features like strong IPX water resistance, noise-cancellation, and activity tracking, the AirPods have so far remained true to just their core functions.

 Microsoft’s Surface Earbuds may not tackle any of these extra features either, but they definitely go beyond listening and calling.
 Designed with large, touch-sensitive surfaces, the Earbuds can double as a presenter remote when using PowerPoint, and the dual mics use noise-reducing technology that enables accurate dictation into all Office 365 apps, according to Microsoft.
 Speaking of dictation, the Earbuds will provide a real-time set of on-screen captions during your presentation.
 Impressively, real-time translation into more than 60 languages is also an option for the captions.